carlos8f/salty/README.md

 ### Signature

-Always contains the signer's public keys, a sha256 HMAC to authenticate the file, keyed with a 32-byte random nonce, and a signature.
+Always contains the signer's public keys, a hash to authenticate the file, and a signature.

 ```
 from-salty-id: base58(encryptPk (32) + verifyPk (32))